MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 As part of the threat modeling exercise, you can divide a typical IoT architecture into several components or zones: device, device gateway, cloud gateway, and services.
 Each zone can have its own authentication, authorization, and data requirements.
 You can use zones to isolate damage and restrict the impact of low-trust zones on higher-trust zones.
 For more information, see the [Internet of Things (IoT) security architecture](/azure/iot-fundamentals/iot-security-architecture#security-in-iot).

+## Assess security in your IoT workload

+To assess your IoT workload against the Well-Architected Framework Security pillar, complete the security questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
+After the assessment identifies key security recommendations for your IoT solution, the following sections can help you implement the recommendations.

+## Principles

 The following key principles specifically extend the Well-Architected Framework security pillar to IoT solutions:

-- *Strong identity* to authenticate devices and users.
+- **Strong identity** to authenticate devices and users.
 Have a hardware root of trust for trusted identity, register devices, issue renewable credentials, and use passwordless or multi-factor authentication (MFA).

-- *Least-privileged access control* to limit impact from compromised devices or identities or unapproved workloads.
+- **Least-privileged access control** to limit impact from compromised devices or identities or unapproved workloads.

-- *Device health* to gate device access or flag devices for remediation.
+- **Device health** to gate device access or flag devices for remediation.
 Check security configuration, assess vulnerabilities and insecure passwords, monitor for threats and anomalies, and build ongoing risk profiles.

-- Continual *updates* to keep devices healthy.
+- **Continual updates** to keep devices healthy.
 Use a centralized configuration and compliance management solution and a robust update mechanism to ensure devices are up-to-date and healthy.

-- Proactive *monitoring and response* to rapidly identify unauthorized or compromised devices and respond to emerging threats.
+- **Proactive monitoring and response** to rapidly identify unauthorized or compromised devices and respond to emerging threats.

-## Assess security in your IoT workload

-To assess your IoT workload against the Well-Architected Framework Security pillar, complete the security questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
-After the assessment identifies key security recommendations for your IoT solution, the following sections can help you implement the recommendations.

 ## Zero-trust security model